cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/environment-credentials.md

 ```
 {{% /expand%}}

 We were able to remove Groovy String interpolation on the controller by replacing the `echo` step with an `sh` step that executes **echo** on the agent and replacing the double-quotes with single-quotes so there is no Groovy String interpolation - the pipeline environment variable is used as an environment variable on the agent and is therefore not accessible by any Groovy scripting in the Pipeline.
-We also had to add an `agent` because the `sh` step requires an agent (it requires a non flyweight executor or regular executor).
+We also had to add an `agent` to the `deploy` `stage` because the `sh` step requires an agent (it requires a [non flyweight executor also referred to as a heavyweight executor](https://support.cloudbees.com/hc/en-us/articles/360012808951-Pipeline-Difference-between-flyweight-and-heavyweight-Executors)).

 7. At the bottom of the screen enter a commit message, leave **Commit directly to the `main` branch** selected and click the **Commit new file** button.
 8. Navigate to the **main** branch job of the **insurance-frontend** project on your Managed Controller and the job should be running or queued to run.
 Once it completes, review the logs for the **Deploy** stage. ![Deploy Stage Logs No Secret Warning](deploy-logs-no-secret-warning.png?width=50pc)